sanjana14srini/capstone_project_ai-bootcamp/README.md

 ### Follow the below noted steps to run this application locally

 ### 1. Make sure you have an openai account with an api key set up and accessible for this code.
 This project has access to openai credentials through git hub codespace secrets.
-You can attempt to do the same.
+You can attempt to do the same. (elaborate on how this can be achieved, through a link to a page that explains it well)
 ### 2. Install python 3.12 or higher
 ### 3. Install docker https://docs.docker.com/desktop/
 ### 4. Install uv, set up the virtual environment and activate it